Charan-Karthik/Charan-Karthik/README.md

 <h1 align="center"> Charan Karthik </h1>
 <p align="center"> Welcome to my Github page! </p>

-<p>__Who am I?__ : I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).</p>
+<p> __Who am I?__ I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).</p>
-<p>__I'm currently working on__ maintaining and improving my coding skills through creating projects, learning new languages (currently: Swift), and practicing algorithms on websites such as Leetcode and HackerRank.</p>
+<p> __I'm currently working on__ maintaining and improving my coding skills through creating projects, learning new languages (currently: Swift), and practicing algorithms on websites such as Leetcode and HackerRank.</p>

 <!--
 ### Hi there 👋